aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 * I didn't like the idea of flipping the belts or having them ride on double flange bearings, so I used these idler holders:
     * [XY Joiner for GT2 16T Timing Pulleys by PurchenZuPoden](https://www.thingiverse.com/thing:2188100)
     * [XY Idler for GT2 16T/20T Timing Pulleys by PurchenZuPoden](https://www.thingiverse.com/thing:2186358)
-* Jerry found these cracked for him, so designed thicker ones and used washers to shim the bearing ID: [JeSc HyperCube XY Idler T16](https://www.thingiverse.com/thing:2366999)
+* Jerry found the idlers cracked for him, so designed thicker ones and used washers to shim the bearing ID: [JeSc HyperCube XY Idler T16](https://www.thingiverse.com/thing:2366999)

 ### Bed and Lead Screw